reetghosh1/glitch-discord-bot/README.md

 Discord bot for Glitch!

-Prefix is "g!" - single exclamation mark.
+Prefix is "g!".
 Commands are limited now, bot is work in progress.

 CURRENT COMMANDS -